How Forgiveness Therapy Can Benefit Mental Health And Well-Being

 Forgiveness counseling is often about learning to let go.
 It may not consist of feeling empathy for the individuals that wronged you.
 Forgiveness is a component of this type of therapy, but it is often a tool to ensure that you can move on from what has been holding you back.
 In some cases, your therapist may guide you to radical forgiveness techniques to help you move forward.

-If you have been holding onto emotions like stress, anxiety, or distrust for a long time, you may have found it challenging to experience everyday peace and happiness.
+If you have been holding onto emotions like stress, anxiety, anger, or distrust for a long time, you may have found it challenging to experience everyday peace and happiness.
 Challenging emotions can take a toll on you emotionally and physically.
-Working on thinking positivity in and out of therapy may help you heal.
+Working on positive thinking and emotional regulation in and out of therapy may help you heal.

 Even with therapy, it can be unrealistic to believe that there will not be bad days or that you will never have sad feelings related to your past.
-However, you can learn to combat negative emotions with positive ones.
+However, you can learn to combat negative emotions with positive ones, restoring hope over time.

 Positive activities can be an essential facet of forgiveness counseling.
 Spending time adding value to your life may help you view your life more positively.
-For example, research from the American Psychological Association indicates that expressive writing might help you focus your mental energy on something positive that leads to creatively satisfying results.
+For example, expressive writing might help you focus your mental energy on something positive that leads to creatively satisfying results.

 Studies show that utilizing positive affirmations (through writing or speaking) can benefit your mental health and increase optimism in your daily life.
 You could try repeating the following phrases: